-Robert teaches Business at SUNY Geneseo and is Director of School of Business Interns.
+Bob teaches Business at SUNY Geneseo and is Director of School of Business Interns.
 Previously he was the Executive Director of the South Wedge Planning Committee and spent over 25 years with HSBC Bank.
-Robert is also a member of the American Institute of CPA’s in the Personal Finance Section.
+Bob is also a member of the American Institute of CPA’s in the Personal Finance Section.
 His experience includes community and economic development with a focus on healthy eating through farmer’s markets and community gardens.
 He has been awarded the Healthy Hero Award by the Greater Rochester Health Foundation.
-Robert is also Board Chair of Delphi Drug and Alcohol Council, Chair of St. Monica’s Buildings and Grounds and The Westside Farmers Market.
-Bob has been married to his wife Joy for over 35 years, and has two married children.
+Bob is also Board Chair of Delphi Drug and Alcohol Council, Chair of St. Monica’s Buildings and Grounds and The Westside Farmers Market.
+Bob has been married to his wife Joy for over 35 years and has two married children.

-Margaret is a retired human resources executive who has volunteered at St. Peter’s Kitchen for 15 years.
-As a board member she assists the dedicated staff in fulfilling our mission of providing nourishment and support to our community.
+Margaret is a retired Human Resources executive who has volunteered at St. Peter’s Kitchen for 20 years.
+As a board member, she assists the director and staff in fulfilling our mission of providing nourishment and support to our community.

 Her past volunteer activities include board member of CP Rochester and the Friendly Home, and community mediator for the Center for Dispute Settlement.
 She currently volunteers at the Breast Cancer Coalition of Rochester and the League of Women Voters.
 Margaret was raised in Rochester and she and husband Peter, have a married son and two grandchildren.